openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

       Every time you modify the campaign parameters, first call ``simcontrol.py --create-database`` to add entries to the database and ``simcontrol.py --create-scenarios`` to create the simulation directories accordingly.
-Create the simulations (in the database and the scenarios) and execute them.
-Use ``./simcontrol.py --execute-locally --restrict-state=NotQueued`` to assure only the new simulations are executed.
+Create the simulations (in the database and the scenarios).
+Use ``simcontrol.py -i`` to assure everything went right.
+Execute the simulations using ``./simcontrol.py --execute-locally --restrict-state=NotQueued`` to assure only the new simulations are executed.

    #.
 Evaluate the impact of the bandwidth on the saturation point using the Wrowser.